Plain English Summary

 Who can participate?

 The research is in two stages.
-In the first stage, we are inviting parents who have suffered from depression in the past or currently, and have a son or daughter aged between 10 and 17 years old, to take part.
-If you choose to take part, then we will invite your son or daughter to also take part in Stage 1 (unless they have trouble reading English).
-In the second stage, we will invite young people whose scores on a questionnaire show that they are suffering from mild symptoms of stress and low mood to take part.
+In the first stage, parents who have suffered from depression in the past or currently, and have a son or daughter aged between 10 and 17 years old, are inivited to take part.
+If they choose to take part, then their son or daughter is invited to also take part in Stage 1 (unless they have trouble reading English).
+In the second stage, young people are invited whose scores on a questionnaire show that they are suffering from mild symptoms of stress and low mood.

 What does the study involve?